What Can You Do With a Social Work Degree?

 What Is the Difference Between a BSW, a BASW, and a BSSW in Social Work?

 A bachelor of social work (BSW) is the educational minimum for starting a career as a social worker.
-It best suits learners who wish to work as generalist social workers within larger organizations immediately after graduation.
-These programs are similar to the bachelor of art in social work (BASW), which is also a generalist liberal arts degree that requires general education content in addition to social work topics.
+It best suits learners who wish to work as generalist social workers under the umbrella of a larger organization immediately upon graduation.
+This is similar to the bachelor of art in social work (BASW), which is also a generalist liberal arts degree that requires general education content in addition to social work topics.

 A bachelor of science in social work (BSSW) degree emphasizes research methods in social work, offering more intensive practicum/internship requirements than a regular BSW.
 They often include more math or science courses as well.